• Dungeon Regular: Threshold of Evil

 Playful Void is a production of Idle Cartulary.
 If you liked this article, please consider liking, sharing, and subscribing to the Idle Digest Newsletter.
 If you want to support Idle Cartulary continuing to provide Bathtub Reviews, I Read Reviews, and Dungeon Regular, please consider a one-off donation or becoming a regular supporter of Idle Cartulary on Ko-fi.

-• Critique Navidad: The Lost Bay
+• Critique Navidad: The Painted Wastelands

 This holiday season, I’m going to review a different module, game or supplement every day.
 I haven’t sought any of them out, they’ve been sent to me, so it’s all surprises, all the way.
 I haven’t planned or allocated time for this, so while I’m endeavouring to bring the same attention to these reviews, it might provide a challenge, but at least, I’ll be bringing attention to some cool stuff!